Jose-esoJ/price/README.md

 # Price API
-This is a simple RESTful API for Get price in time intervals, built with Spring Boot.
+This is a simple RESTful API for Get price in time intervals, built with Spring Boot and h2.
 The API responds with JSON and handles error messages in a consistent

 ## Features